LUDevNet/Docs/docs/index.rst

 .. warning ::

-	Neither the original documentation nor this read-the-docs port is associated or involved with The Lego Group.
+	Neither the original documentation nor this read-the-docs port is associated or involved with The LEGO Group.
-	Likewise, the creators of the aforementioned documents are not associated or involved with The Lego Group.
+	Likewise, the creators of the aforementioned documents are not associated or involved with The LEGO Group.

 Contact Info